Previous Success Circles

 Title: July 11-2017 – Recycling Old Blog Posts

 Summary: New terminology – evergreen, re-purposing, recycling, internal links.
-Benefits to recycling – when you are stuck for new content, can recycle evergreen content – gain improvements inf traffic, Google ranking, comments and conversions – all leading to more sales.
+Benefits of recycling – when you are stuck for new content, can recycle evergreen content – gain improvements in traffic, Google ranking, comments and conversions – all leading to more sales.
 Seven step process for recycling old blog posts.

 Title: July 4-2017 – Conducting Great Interviews

 Summary: How do we interest people in agreeing to an interview?
 Got to find some benefit for the interviewee.
-Actually a good interview has a benefit to both parties.
+Actually, a good interview has a benefit to both parties.
 Good to have a clear process to follow: Send written instructions/checklist for knowing how to gain access to the technology.
 Point them to a video outlining how to be a great video guest.
 Provide sample questions so interviewee can come mentally prepared.
 Do a live orientation to ensure equipment works well, do sound/visual check, provide guided tour of Hangout site, review agenda and set specific mutually acceptable time for live interview event.
-Good interviewer must follow general agenda but also must be able to follow her curiosity to something of interest to the audience.
-Interviewer must give the person opportunity to say/provide what they came to say especially if the discussion has strayed off in new directions.
+The good interviewer must follow general agenda but also must be able to follow her curiosity to something of interest to the audience.
+The interviewer must give the person an opportunity to say/provide what they came to say especially if the discussion has strayed off in new directions.

 Title: June 27-2017 – Learning From Toastmasters

-Summary: Toastmasters is an International organization comprised with hundreds of local Chapters.
+Summary: Toastmasters is an international organization comprised of hundreds of local Chapters.
 Their tagline: “Where leaders are made” People learn at their own comfortable pace and develop confidence along the way. www.toastmasters.org Usual meeting has three components: 1.
 Impromptu 2.
 Presentations 3.
 Evaluation.

 Title: June 20-2017 – Facebook Video versus YouTube